michaeldexter/jailhyve/README.md

 vncviewer 10.0.0.111:5900

+Notes

-Note that bhyve(8) errors are logged to error.log
+bhyve(8) errors are logged to error.log

+Run the manual-launch.sh script to verify the non-jailed syntax

+The bhyve(8) syntax is not de-duplicated, meaning that if you change it, you will want to change it in three places

+This is all very volatile but hey, it is development in public